wp-plugins/faster-with-stats/readme.txt

 == Description ==

-There is a table in Appthemes Classipress, Clipper and Jobroller installation that can become huge after some time.
+There is a table in <a href="https://www.appthemes.com/?aid=26553" target="_blank">Appthemes</a> <a href="https://www.appthemes.com/themes/classipress/?aid=26553" target="_blank">Classipress</a>, <a href="https://www.appthemes.com/themes/clipper/?aid=26553" target="_blank">Clipper</a> and <a href="https://www.appthemes.com/themes/jobroller/?aid=26553" target="_blank">Jobroller</a> installation that can become huge after some time.
 This table stores daily counters for every ad.
 Here is a plugin to speed up your AppThemes installation called <strong>Faster with Stats</strong> that will clear this table on daily basis (or manually) with parameters that you specify.

 This table is used for showing daily hits per ad, so moving old values has no effect on total statistics, because for that purpose there is another table.
 If you are not using history data of daily statistic for some extensive reports, you don't need this data.
 And this table can get really huge.
 My table had more than 122.000 records and was slowing my site down.